 The JW Marriott brand’s first hotel in Italy is a world-class addition to its global portfolio of luxury properties.
 Opened in March 2015, the resort is located on a private island, Sola Delle Rose, in the Venetian lagoon, just a 20-minute ride to central St. Mark’s Square by complimentary shuttle service.
-The resort features 266 contemporary-styled rooms and suites designed by the architect Matteo Thun, in addition to 4 restaurants, the largest Spa in Venice, a romantic church (for events and private ceremonies), a rooftop lounge area with pool (offering spectacular views), and magnificent gardens.
+The resort features 266 contemporary-styled rooms and suites designed by the architect Matteo Thun, in addition to four restaurants, the largest spa in Venice, a romantic church (for events and private ceremonies), a rooftop lounge area with pool (offering spectacular views), and magnificent gardens.

 In this review (more info below my Youtube clip & slideshow):

 - Pros & things I like

 - My verdict

 - Tips for future guests & save money

 - Best time to visit

 - How to get there